1:1 Device Scheme

-Q. Is there a limit to the number of claims I can make under the accidental damage or theft (ADT) cover?
+Q. Is there a limit to the number of claims I can make under the Repair Service or theft cover?

 A. No, there is no limit.
 However, we ask you to remind your child(ren) to take good care of the equipment you are paying for.

-Q. Is there any excess on the ADT cover?
+Q. Is there any excess on the Repair Service cover?

 Q. How many devices can I order?